interactive-fiction-class/interactive-fiction-class.github.io/homeworks/interactive-fiction/interactive-fiction.md

 ## Part 1: Generate synthetic data

 We'd like to be able to convert stories into playable games.
-To do we'd like to fine to a LLM on a bunch of data of stories paired with JSON objects that we can load into our `text_adventure_games` package.
+To do so, we'd like to fine to a LLM on a bunch of data of stories paired with JSON objects that we can load into our `text_adventure_games` package.
 Unfortunately, that data doesn't exist.
 We'll create it ourself by generating stories from a bunch of existing text adventure games that were created by Jason Weston's group at Facebook Research.

 Here's an example of what we'll do.
 Given a game location in our JSON format, we'll have GPT-4 write a story for the game location.